Ouest-France/cdp2/README.md

     --ingress-tlsSecretNamespace=<secretNamespace>             Namespace of the tls secret. .
 Use CDP_INGRESS_TLSSECRETNAMESPACE if empty
     --internal-port=<port>                                     Internal port used if --create-default-helm is activate [default: 8080]
     --login-registry=<registry_name>                           Login on specific registry for build image [default: none].
+    --logindex=<logindex>                                      Name of the ES indice to store pod logs. $CDP_LOGINDEX is used if empty.
     --maven-release-plugin=<version>                           Specify maven-release-plugin version [default: 2.5.3].
     --namespace-project-name                                   Use project name to create k8s namespace or choice environment host.
     --namespace-name=<namespace_name>                          Use namespace_name to create k8s namespace.